Kenneth More: Reach for the Sky

 More received an offer from David Lean to play the lead role in an adaptation of The Wind Cannot Read by Richard Mason.
-More was unsure about whether the public would accept him in such a straightforwardly romantic part and turned it down, a decision he later regarded as "the greatest mistake I ever made professionally".
-Lean dropped the project and was not involved in the eventual 1958 film version which starred Dirk Bogarde and which was directed by Ralph Thomas.
+More was unsure about whether the public would accept him in such a straightforwardly romantic part and refused it, a decision he later regarded as "the greatest mistake I ever made professionally".
+Lean dropped the project and was not involved in the eventual 1958 film version, which starred Dirk Bogarde and was directed by Ralph Thomas.

-Instead, More played the Royal Air Force fighter ace, Douglas Bader, in Reach for the Sky (1956), a part turned down by Richard Burton.
+Instead, More played the Royal Air Force fighter ace, Douglas Bader, in Reach for the Sky (1956), a part refused by Richard Burton.
 It was the most popular British film of the year.
 By 1956, More's asking price was £25,000 a film.
 In October 1956, John Davis, managing director of Rank, announced him as one of the actors under contract to Rank that Davis thought would become an international star.

-More received offers to go to Hollywood, but turned them down, unsure his persona would be effective there.
-However, he started working with American co-stars and directors more often.
+More received offers to go to Hollywood, but refused them, unsure his persona would be effective there.
+However, he started working with U.S. co-stars and directors more often.
 In February 1957, he signed a contract with Daniel M. Angel and was to make ten films over five years, seven which would be distributed by Rank and three by 20th Century Fox.
 In June of that year, he said:

 Hollywood has been hitting two extremes – either a Biblical de Mille spectacular or a Baby Doll.
 Britain does two other kinds of movie as well as anyone – a certain type of high comedy and a kind of semi-documentary.
 I believe we (the British film industry) should hit these hard.

 His next film, The Admirable Crichton (1957), was a high comedy, based on the play by J. M. Barrie.
 It was released by Columbia Pictures.
 It was directed by Lewis Gilbert who also had made Reach for the Sky and who later said:

 I was very fond of Kenny as an actor, although he wasn't particularly versatile.
 What he could do, he did very well.
 His strengths were his ability to portray charm; basically he was the officer returning from the war and he was superb in that kind of role.
 The minute that kind of role went out of existence, he began to go down as a box office star.